STScI-MIRI/MRS-ExampleNB/Notebook1/README.txt

 The pipeline has a few issues than can impact data quality without workarounds.
 These include:

 (1) Straylight step is designed for flight data and does not interact well with mirisim data.
 Since simulated data have no straylight, this step should be skipped.

-(2) Reference files should use CRDS context jwst_0719.pmap or later.

 List of Data Files: Many, in stage0/, stage1/, stage2/, stage3/ subdirectories